Albury railway station: Condition

-Platforms & services
+Platforms and services

 Albury is served by NSW TrainLink XPT services from Sydney Central to Melbourne Southern Cross services and terminating V/Line services to and from Melbourne Southern Cross.

 Transport links

 Greyhound Australia operates two services in both directions between Canberra and Melbourne, via Albury station.

-NSW TrainLink operate road coach services from Albury station to Echuca.
+NSW TrainLink operates road coach services from Albury station to Echuca.

-V/Line operate road coach services from Albury station to Kerang, Adelaide, Canberra, Seymour and Wangaratta.
+V/Line operates road coach services from Albury station to Kerang, Adelaide, Canberra, Seymour and Wangaratta.

 Heritage listings

 The railway station, initially entered onto the now defunct Register of the National Estate on 21 March 1978, was transferred to the Australian National Heritage List on its establishment in 2012 and its scope widened to include the station and its associated yards with the following statement of significance:

-On 2 April 1999 the Victorian Italianate railway station, signal box and station master's residence were collectively listed on the New South Wales State Heritage Register with the following statement of significance:
+On 2 April 1999, the Victorian Italianate railway station, signal box and station master's residence were collectively listed on the New South Wales State Heritage Register with the following statement of significance: